 A basic explanation is that you break down muscle tissue by “training” or “lifting weights”, collectively we can call that exercising, and your body’s natural response is to then rebuild and recover from that exercise.
 So, can you help your body with that natural process?
 If so, how?

 The key is to provide your body with the nutrients that will aid in recovery and after a workout.

 There’s an ideal timeframe to “refuel” and get your body on the fast track to proper recovery.
 While some will argue over that “window of opportunity”, it seems that many say 30 minutes and others say the window is larger, up to a full hour after exercise is fine.

 Either way, there seems to be consensus that your body will better recovery and rebuild muscle with the intake of Protein.

-Now, this doesn’t have to be a “protein shake”, but it can be and often that’s a choice for many exercisers because it is convenient and easily accessible.
-Protein is naturally found in many foods (chicken, beef, turkey, fish, greek yogurt, milk/whey and eggs), but it is the crucial piece of helping your body working to recover after a workout.
+Now, this doesn’t have to be a “protein shake”, but it can be.
+Often that’s a choice for many exercisers because it is convenient and easily accessible.
+Protein is naturally found in many foods (chicken, beef, turkey, fish, greek yogurt, milk/whey and eggs).
+It is the crucial piece of helping your body working to recover after a workout.